manmeet3591/play_with_earth2studio/README.md

 2. AIFS needs more than 40 GB GPU RAM, so failed on Colab, need to test on H100

+3. Fourcastnet version 3 needs more than 40 GB GPU RAM, so failed on Colab, need to test on H100

 from earth2studio.models.px.aifs import AIFS

 from earth2studio.models.px.aurora import Aurora